dieharders/ai-text-server/README.md

 ### Run Backend API

-To run the api backend, right-click over `src/backends/main.py` and choose "run python file in terminal" to start server:
+If you wish to run the backend server seperately, right-click over `src/backends/main.py` and choose "run python file in terminal" to start server:

 ```bash
 # from working dir